-Jesus gazes up with Mary and places his hand on her heart while pointing to His own – he points out that the love Mary has for God comes from God Himself.
-He Himself inspires the love.
+Jesus gazes up with Mary and places his hand on her heart while pointing to His own – he points out that the love Mary has for God comes from God Himself: He Himself inspires the love.

 Mary gazes down at Jesus, bone of her bone and flesh of her flesh, but 100% completely God as well.
 She is completely at peace, receiving the love of God.
 She points to Jesus, as she always does, drawing us away from herself and towards the action of God.

 Joseph gazes on with pure love and adoration.
-He’s the protector of the Holy Family, but also distinctly he’s neither God, nor God’s most perfect creation, conceived without sin: Mary.
+He’s the protector of the Holy Family, but he’s also distinctly neither God, nor God’s most perfect creation conceived without sin: Mary.
 So Joseph is balanced to the side, and takes on our place when meditating on the Incarnation.

 The Incarnation is such a big event.
 God became Man.
-He came through the Virgin as it was foretold, the vessel he created and preserved from all sin, inspiring a love that kept Mary choosing God over any temptation to sin every moment of her life.
-She is the new Eve to Jesus’ new Adam.
+He came through the Virgin as it was foretold, the vessel He created and preserved from all sin, inspiring a love that kept Mary choosing God over any temptation to sin every moment of her life.
+She is the New Eve to Jesus’ New Adam.
 Books upon books have been written about it, paintings and poems and songs have all tried to understand it.

 It’s a massive mystery.